davidjeyachandran/misionessim/sites/all/modules/fasterweb/README.md

 # FasterWeb Drupal 7 module

+Turn on web performance.
+Turn your Drupal site into an SPA (Single Page Application).

-We believe that **anyone**, **anywhere** with **any device** should be able to access the information and the services that they need... **instantly**.
+> We believe that **anyone**, **anywhere** with **any device** should be able to access the information they need... **instantly**.

-When someone uses your website, their experience depends on where they are, their bandwidth and their device.
-With this module, someone living far from the server, on a 512Kb Internet connection and using an old phone will still get an amazing user experience - sub second page loads on most links.
-The module does not change the first page load on your site - it accelerates subsequent clicks of links in your site.
+Enable the FasterWeb module and your website users will experience webpages that open instantly, after the first page load.

 ## How to use it?

+- `composer require drupal/fasterweb`
-- Copy the FasterWeb module to your contrib module folder
+- Enable the FasterWeb module
-- Enable it
 - Open the website in Incognito mode (as an anonymous user)

 Initially as you click links, the page load will be slow, as FasterWeb learns how you use the website.
-After a minute, you'll notice that links open instantly and you can see in the Chrome Inspector console which links are getting prefetched.
+In less than a minute, you'll notice that links open instantly.
+Use the Chrome Inspector console to see which links are prefetched.

 ## Configuration